capotej/capotej.github.com/source/_posts/2010-12-31-what-i-released-in-2010.markdown

 **chewbacca:**I kinda feel bad that I took a cool name for such a lame script.
 Anyway it’s a set of rake tasks that provide a hair of abstraction above scp.
 Useful when you have a set of files locally that map to a different set of files remotely.[https://github.com/capotej/chewbacca](https://github.com/capotej/chewbacca)

-I already have tons of stuff in the works for 2011!#### 1086 views and 1 response
+I already have tons of stuff in the works for 2011!

-- Sep  5 2011,  5:51 AMalanbedford liked this post.